-It's going to take some perks to convince a skittish carrier to haul for a brand new brokerage.
-Strategies include paying a carrier in 20 days, paying high rates, and offering inexpensive quick pay options.
+It's going to take some perks to convince a skittish carrier to haul for a brand-new brokerage.
+Strategies include paying a carrier in 20 days, paying high rates, and offering inexpensive QuickPay options.
 All of that hurts cash flow.
-As a business owner, you are responsible for not only logistics but all of the accounting and back office to make a company run.
+As a business owner, you are responsible for logistics and all of the accounting and back-office tasks required to run a company.

 Freight Agent Programs

-Do you want to run your own business, but aren't quite ready to create all the infrastructure required?
-In logistics, this is known as a Freight Agent.
+Do you want to run your own business but aren't quite ready to create all the infrastructure required?
+In logistics, this role is known as a freight agent.

-The agent’s office will operate under the Parent Company’s authority and utilize their cargo insurance.
-The parent Company will provide transportation management software to create and book loads.
-The Parent Company also managers collections, insulates the agent owner from bad debt, and facilitates claims between the customer and carrier.
+The agent's office will operate under the Parent Company's authority and utilize their cargo insurance.
+The Parent Company will provide transportation management software to create and book loads.
+The Parent Company also manages collections, insulates the agent owner from bad debt, and facilitates claims between the customer and carrier.

 What Does An Agent Get Paid?

-There is a cost associated with an agency partnership, and typically the agent owner gets a percentage of the margin and so does their corporate partner.
+There is a cost associated with an agency partnership, and typically the agent owner gets a percentage of the margin, and so does their corporate partner.
 There are almost as many different programs as there are companies that offer them.
-Some will offer a small draw and 40% commission all the way up to an 80% commission split.
-Probably the most standard commission split in the industry is 60% to the agency owner.
+Some will provide a small draw and 40% commission, all the way up to an 80% commission split.
+Currently, the standard commission split in the industry is 60% to the agency owner.

-The agency is paid by the parent company based on a parameter they establish like load delivery or invoicing the customer.
+The Parent Company pays the agency based on a parameter they establish, like load delivery or invoicing the customer.

 The Fine Print